- Dog Range

 Butcher’s Lean & Tasty has all of the meaty goodness of our standard product but with 30% less fat* and fewer calories.
 It has added L-Carnitine, a naturally occurring nutrient, to help get your dog back to their ideal weight and maintain it.

-Butcher’s Lean & Tasty is 100 a % complete, wheat gluten free food with steam cooked ingredients making it a delicious nutritious lean meal for your dog.
+Butcher’s Lean & Tasty is 100 % complete, wheat gluten free food with steam cooked ingredients making it a delicious nutritious lean meal for your dog.

 *than standard Butcher’s and Butcher’s Choice products.